-London's Borough and Bankside neighbourhood, on the South Bank of the River Thames, has long been a popular destination for locals, tourists and food lovers alike.
+London's Borough and Bankside neighbourhood, on the South Bank of the River Thames, has long been popular with locals, tourists and food lovers alike.
 And in recent years, exciting new openings have made the area a specialty coffee destination in its own right.
-Whether you're after a post-market caffeine hit or want to elevate your lunch-break coffee game, this guide has you covered.
+Whether you're after a post-market caffeine hit or want to elevate your lunch-break coffee game, my guide has you covered.

 Bankside stretches from London Bridge in the east to Blackfriars Bridge in the west, and includes some of London's top attractions like The Shard, Borough Market and the Tate Modern.
 It's also home to some world-class restaurants, bars and markets.
-I've lived a short stroll away for well over a decade and it's also been a pleasure to watch the local coffee scene expand and evolve.
+I've lived a short stroll away for over 13 years.
+It's been a pleasure to watch the local coffee scene expand and evolve during that time.

 Borough & Bankside Specialty Coffee Guide